 A custom management command is provided which will execute this method, suitable for use in cron jobs or other scheduled maintenance tasks: manage.py cleanupregistration.

 Return type None

-create\inactive\user (username, email, password, site[, send\email])
+create\inactive\user (form, site, send\email=True)

 Creates a new, inactive user account and an associated instance of RegistrationProfile, sends the activation email and returns the new User object representing the account.

 Parameters